arXiv/arxiv-docs/source/help/registerhelp.md

 you have changed institutions, then you should visit the [e-mail change form](https://arxiv.org/auth/email-change-form).
 This will ask for your new e-mail address and will send an e-mail with a verification code to your new address to make sure that your new address is correct.
+Please allow up to an hour for delivery of the verification code, before requesting a new one.
+If you try two times and still haven't recieved a verification code, or your verification code doesn't work, please contact [arXiv user support](https://arxiv.org/support).